dothanhbo/quant-stock/README.md

 Signal Generation
           │
           ▼
-Trade Simulation
+Portfolio Backtesting
           │
           ▼
-Portfolio Construction
+Walk Forward Validation
           │
           ▼
-Performance Evaluation
+Monte Carlo and Stress Testing
           │
           ▼
-Walk Forward Validation
+Parameter and Model Selection
           │
           ▼
-Monte Carlo Simulation
+Automated Research Report
           │
           ▼
-Market Regime Analysis
+Shared Position Sizing
           │
           ▼
-Trade Quality Analysis
+Risk Guard
           │
           ▼
-Research Report
+Paper Broker
+          │
+          ▼
+SQLite Persistence and Telegram
 ```

-The objective is not simply to discover profitable trades, but to understand **why a strategy works, when it works, and under which conditions it may fail.**
+The objective is not simply to discover profitable trades, but to understand **why a strategy works, when it works, under which conditions it may fail, and how it behaves in a simulated execution environment**.

+Paper trading is a validation stage—not evidence that a strategy is suitable for live capital.

 ---